tvweinstock/personal_page/README.md

 First iteration of my personal web page profiling my web developer skills.

-This was built using bourbon & Chris Coyier's smooth scroll.
+This was built from scratch with much help from Bourbon.
+I also implemented Chris Coyier's smooth scroll.